List of courses coming to CBMA

 December 28th, 2024 by

-A day of Old English poetry with Dr. Beth Frazier
+with Dr. Beth Frazier

 Nū scylun hergan hefaenrīcaes Uard!

-means and how the English language of Old English devotional poetry has evolved over time.
-Join us over tea and horderves at our beautiful farm while learning this interesting topic, meeting people and having fun!
+Did you know that this is the first line of the oldest poem… in English?
+Come learn what it means and how the English language of Old English devotional poetry has evolved over time.
+Join us over tea and hors d’oeuvres at our beautiful farm while learning this interesting topic!

 This discussion will be led by a medieval literature scholar Dr. Elizabeth Frazier.
+More about her below.

-From Old English to Anglo-Norman and Middle English—all the way to the English of
+From Old English to Anglo-Norman and Middle English—all the way to the English of Shakespeare, which is considered modern—our language has changed radically.
+In this class, we will read the oldest surviving poem in English, Caedmon’s Hymn, a song celebrating Creation.

-on the Passion from the point-of-view of the tree that becomes the Cross.
-We will see how
+Then we will turn to The Dream of the Rood, an extremely moving meditation on the Passion from the point-of-view of the tree that becomes the Cross.
+We will see how Anglo-Saxon Christians emphasized Christ’s kingship, presenting a heroic, warrior Christ as opposed to the more familiar Man of Sorrows.

-features of Old English poetry and will examine images of relevant manuscripts to bring the
+Along the way, participants will learn some key features of Old English poetry and will examine images of relevant manuscripts to bring the

 poems to life.
 Fans of J.R.R.
-Tolkien will enjoy encountering texts that helped inspire The Lord
+Tolkien will enjoy encountering texts that helped inspire The Lord of the Rings.

-We’ll finish up with a creative writing exercise of our own.
+Finally, we’ll finish up with a creative writing exercise of our own.

-Date and time to come!
-We think in the summer of 2025.
-Contact Colette if you would like more information. paraskeve@gmail.com or 240 676 1350 please text.
+• Contact Colette if you would like more information. paraskeve@gmail.com or 240 676 1350 please text.

 Biography:

-Institute for Catholic Thought at the University of Virginia.
-Beth received her Ph.D. at UVa,
+Elizabeth Frazier served previously as Assistant Professor of English for Franciscan University of Steubenville’s study-abroad campus in Austria.
+She currently works for the St. Anselm Institute for Catholic Thought at the University of Virginia.
+Beth received her Ph.D. at UVa, where she studied medieval literature.

 Private Lessons